Gabarage Upcycling Design: book stool

 kontiki

 Karin Maislinger isn't short of ideas: She takes old bicycle inner tubes and racing bike coats from Vienna's biking scene to make stylish and long-lasting bags, backpacks, and accessories.
 These unusual design pieces are hand-made in limited editions or as one-offs, and meet all the requirements of everyday life.
-The kontiki collection can be purchased in the online shop or in the little showroom in the 16th district.
+The kontiki collection can be purchased in the online shop.

 Kellerwerk Upcycling Design